mkumm/mkumm_com/content/shorts/_index.md

 showAuthorsBadges: false
 ---

-Some people may call them tweets.
+Some people may call them tweets!

+The photo above is from our visit to [Lerici, Italy](https://maps.app.goo.gl/hDnDkPsDbfESXR9y6).